Pt-induced nanowires on Ge(001): a DFT study: Results

-Calculated STM images for a Ge NW on the $\beta_3^{\star}$ surface are shown in Fig. \ref{fig:15stm_b3_ptL3_GeNW}.
-Comparison to Fig. \ref{fig:9stm_b4as_b4as2_ptL3} a and b however shows where the $\beta_3^{\star}$ reconstruction fails.
-The typical symmetric bulges around the wire show up very asymmetric.
-The NW image is in both the empty and filled state images lower than half of the side bulges.
-From our study of the $\beta$-terrace it is known that Ge dimers show up more brightly than Pt-Ge dimers, which seems to make the first in this case to bright to be useful.\cite{Vanpoucke:prb09beta} From this we can conclude that no Pt can be removed from the surface without loosing agreement with the experiment.\\ The second concern is a bit more complex.
-It not only entails the option for the Pt to be at the $\star$-positions in the second trough, but also why Pt in the $\star$-geometries should only be located in the Pt lined troughs.
+Calculated STM images for a Ge NW on the $\beta_3^{\star}$-surface are shown in Fig.~\ref{fig:15stm_b3_ptL3_GeNW}.
+Comparison to Fig.~\ref{fig:9stm_b4as_b4as2_ptL3}a and b however shows where the $\beta_3^{\star}$-reconstruction fails.
+The typical symmetric bulges around the wire show up slightly asymmetric.
+The NW STM image in both the empty and filled state images is not even half the height of the side bulges.
+From this we conclude that no Pt can be removed from the surface without loosing agreement with the experiment.\\ The second concern entails why Pt in the $\star$-geometries should only be located in the Pt lined troughs.
 Tackling this concern however is rather simple.
-Combining the fact that the Ge$^{\star}$ structure is almost $0.3$ eV less stable than the $\beta_6^{\star}$ structure, with the trend of increasing stability with increasing Pt density in the top layer shown in table \ref{table:5Why_not_second_trough}, indicates it to be preferable for Pt to build into the bottom of the trough lined with Pt atoms.
-Looking specifically at the Ge$^{\star}$ structure we see that the Pt atoms substituting Ge atoms at the bottom of the trough actually destabilize the structure while the structures are stabilized in the other cases.
-Also the comparison of the $\gamma_{\mathrm{as}}^{\star}$ to the $\gamma_{\mathrm{as}}^{\star as}$ structure, with the Pt trough atoms in the Ge lined trough, show a preference for the first structure, and no stabilization of the $\gamma_{as}$ structure due to these Pt atoms.
-This allows us to put the second concern to rest and conclude no Pt needs to be added to the second trough and no Pt can be removed from the top layer of the surface.
+Combining the fact that the Ge$^{\star}$ structure is almost $0.5$ eV per $4\times2$ surface unit cell less stable than the $\beta_6^{\star}$ structure, with the trend of increasing stability with increasing Pt density in the top layer shown in Table~\ref{table:5Why_not_second_trough}, indicates it to be preferable for Pt to build into the bottom of the trough lined with Pt atoms.
+Looking specifically at the Ge$^{\star}$-structure we see that the Pt atoms substituting Ge atoms at the bottom of the trough actually destabilize the structure while the structures are stabilized in the other cases.
+Also the comparison of the $\gamma_{\mathrm{as}}^{\star}$- to the $\gamma_{\mathrm{as}}^{\star as}$-structure, with the Pt $\star$-atoms at the bottom of the Ge lined trough, show a preference for the first structure, and no stabilization of the $\gamma_{as}$-structure due to these Pt atoms.
+This allows us to conclude that no Pt needs to be added to the Ge lined trough.